Vinegar for Killing Weeds

 It can be sprayed directly on the plant (used as a contact herbicide) or it can be applied to the soil. (used as a soil drench)

 Spraying vinegar directly on a plant dissolves off the waxy protective coating on the foliage, making the plant vulnerable to desiccation.
 The plant will then dry out all the way to the root.

 Pouring vinegar on the soil lowers the soil pH to a point where the plants cant survive.

-This spring, I decided to use vinegar on a section of my own back yard patio when I noticed weeds and many small ant hills popping up there.
+One spring, I decided to try out vinegar for killing weeds on a section of my own back yard patio when I noticed not only weeds but also many small ant hills popping up there.

 I simply poured the less expensive household white vinegar (not apple cider vinegar) onto the affected area one evening and did the same the following evening.

 The photo on the right shows the results.